ronnicek/UmbrelInfo.github.io/troubleshooting.md

 try to disconnect the drive from the Raspberry Pi and plug it into the other USB port.
 Then SSH into your node and run: `sudo systemctl start umbrel-external-storage`.
 After you've run the command, wait for two minutes, then run `sudo systemctl status umbrel-external-storage`.
-If the output of that command contains "Exiting the mount script without anything", the drive is connected wrongly.
+If the output of that command contains "Exiting the mount script without doing anything", the drive is connected wrongly.
 If the output doesn't contain this text, run `sudo systemctl start umbrel-startup`.
 You should now be able to access the dashboard.